Pages

 Whether you speak 1 or 5 languages, we recommend you always include a language section in your CV.

-When presenting your languages, it's important to state both your level of proficiency in words and an internationally-recognized language score or certificate.
+When presenting your languages, it's important to state both your level of proficiency in words and an internationally-recognised language score or certificate.

 Here's an example of how you can present your language skills in your CV: